rerobots/hardshare/doc/maint.rst

 .. highlight:: none

-How to find all hardshare procesess?
+How to find all hardshare processes?
 ------------------------------------

 To find all relevant processes::